zencart/documentation/content/user/admin_pages/catalog/categories_products.md

 ![admin categories products](/images/admin_product_listing_rows.png)

+## ID and Name

+The first field on the left hand side is the numeric product ID.

+Next to that is a field containing the product name, with an icon to the left of the name.
+The icon will open the category in the storefront (allowing you to check the appearance of images and text related to the product).

 ## Status Icons

 Under the Status column header, you'll see an icon that is either red or green, with an optional yellow icon.